A Note on Language

 Suggested Tech Safety Strategies:

-- Consider changing account passwords or setting up new accounts.
+- Discuss whether it’s safer to change passwords or set up entirely new accounts.

 - Does anyone say bad things about you on social media?